clas-web/multisite-csv-importer/readme.md

 - _regex_ : The regex to match against the subject.
 - _replace-text_ : The text to replace the matched portion of the subject.

+#### Add, Updating, or Deleting Taxonomy Terms

+- _site_ : The slug of the site.
+- _type_ : "post" or custom post type _Page type do not support taxonomies._
+- _action_ : "add-taxonomy", "update-taxonomy", "delete-taxonomy"
+- _title_ : The title of the post or page.
+- _categories_ : One or more categories seperated by a comma.
+- _tags_ : One or more tags seperated by a comma.
+- _taxonomy-{taxonomy-slug}_ : One or more custom taxonomy names separated by a comma.

 ### Links